-So basically, we can say that a hyperplane can act as a binary classifier.
-We are taking the example of the above image.
-On the left side, if we can find the line equation (equation 1), we will be able to segregate two types of dots (Red and Green), and the classification problem will be solved.
-Isn’t it a trivial task to find the coefficients using linear regression or any other algorithm which can give us the coefficients to form the equation of that line?
+So basically, we can say that a hyperplane can act as a binary classifier that classifies points into two classes (+ve or -ve) based on the inequality that point follows.
+Let's consider the same example shown above.
+On the left side, if we can find the line equation (equation 1), we can segregate two types of dots (Red and Green), and the classification problem will be solved.
+Isn't it a trivial task to find the coefficients using linear regression or any other algorithm which can give us the coefficients to form the equation of that line?
 But there is a catch!
-There can be infinite such lines.
-See the image below.
-Which one do we have to choose?

 Here comes the concept of the Maximal Margin Classifier.